|> Other English exercises on the same topic: Plural [Change theme]|

 English exercise "Plural nouns (irregular and regular)" created by anonyme with The test builder.

 Click here to see the current stats of this English test

 Please log in to save your progress.

-End of the free exercise to learn English: Irregular Plural Nouns
+End of the free exercise to learn English: Plural nouns (irregular and regular)

 A free English exercise to learn English.